 Justification: Fishing within NERI, GARI and BLUE is authorized by each park units’ enabling legislation.
 All waters located within the legislative boundary of the park are open to fishing in accordance with the regulations found in 36 CFR 2.3 and all not conflicting West Virginia State fishing regulations.

-Justification: Bait collection and use are consistent with West Virginia State fishing regulations.
-The salamanders listed are protected species.
+Justification: Bait collection and use are consistent with West Virginia State fishing regulations and the WV Title 58, Series 73 Reptile and Amphibian Rule.

 (d)(4) Commercial fishing (to include commercial bait collection)